dcarley/coredns/GOVERNANCE.md

 - Must be licensed under the terms of the Apache License v2.0.
 - Must be related to one or more scopes of the CoreDNS ecosystem:
-  - CoreDNS project artifacts (website, deployments, CI, etc ...)
+  - CoreDNS project artifacts (website, deployments, CI, etc)
   - External plugins
   - Other DNS related processing
 - Must be supported by a Maintainer.